ChaseG87/MDM2Group12/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-#### To see the lambda_reader2.py in action simply call the program to run and it will show and example multiplication of 4 times 4.
+#### To see _lambda_reader2.py_ in action simply call the program to run and it will show and example multiplication of 4 times 4.

 --------------------------------------------------------------------------------------------------------------------------------